 Course Rollovers and Templates

-If you need to rollover content into a new curriculum Blackboard course or use a template for a new curriculum Blackboard course, contact your Faculty Learning Technologist before the start of the academic year and they will be able to facilitate this for you.
+If you need to rollover content into a newly created Blackboard Curriculum course, or use a template, contact your Faculty Ed-Tech team before the start of the academic year and they will be able to facilitate this for you.

 Each parent course can have multiple child courses attached and content added to the parent course will be visible to all students enrolled on the child courses too.

-To request a new Blackboard Learn course please complete the New Blackboard Learn Course form in ASK Service Now.
+To request a new Blackboard informational course please complete the New Blackboard Learn Course form in ASK Service Now.

 Once a course has been created for you, it is your responsibility to organise and administer it.
 This includes ensuring that the course is populated with content and that students and staff are correctly enrolled upon it.
-If you need assitance with this, contact your Faculty Learning Technologist.
+If you need assistance with this, contact your Faculty Ed-Tech team.

-If large numbers of Blackboard courses are required, these can be created in bulk via a file upload.
+If large numbers of Blackboard courses are required, these can be created in bulk.
 Please contact the ICT Service Desk for more information regarding this.